MEDN: Motion-Emotion Feature Decoupling Network for Micro-Expression Recognition: Our Method

 \subsection{Full Loss}

 To alleviate the severe sample imbalance problem of micro-expression data, we adopt Focal Loss\cite{cai2024mfdan,lin2017focal} as the classification loss, and its formula is as follows:

 In this formula, \( p_t \) denotes the predicted probability of each category, and \( \gamma \) is a constant.
 Focal Loss adopts a dynamic weighting approach, which enables models to pay more attention to difficult-to-categorize samples.
-This characteristic effectively avoids the problem of models overfitting to easily classified samples—note that the original description may have a typo, as Focal Loss essentially suppresses the impact of easily classified samples rather than hard-to-categorize ones, and the correction here is made to align with the fundamental principle of Focal Loss while retaining the core intent of the original text.
+This characteristic effectively avoids the problem of models overfitting to easily classified samples.

 In the proposed MEDN model, the total loss function is composed of three terms: the emotion classification loss $\mathcal{L}_{\mathrm{cls}}$, the AU detection loss $\mathcal{L}_{\mathrm{au}}$, and the orthogonal disentanglement loss $\mathcal{L}_{\mathrm{orth}}$.
 The overall loss is formulated as: